LeverageLine Securities (Collateral) Requirements

 - If your securities are in an IRA, 401K, or Keogh plan they are not eligible for the LeverageLine program unless removed from the retirement plan.

-- Although credit is pulled by your lending institution if you choose to proceed with your line after you sign your term sheet, credit is only used to verify that no bankruptcies or foreclosures have occurred in the past five years, and to verify your identity.
+- Although credit is pulled by your lending institution if you choose to proceed with your line after you sign your term sheet, credit is only used only to verify that no bankruptcies or foreclosures have occurred in the past five years, and to verify your identity.
 It is NOT used to alter or determine your interest rate of loan-to-value.
+Your credit rating is not relevant.

-- No FICO scores are used in this program; no credit rating is required.
-LeverageLine payments do no show on your credit record and therefore do not affect any other loans you may have.
+- LeverageLine loan repayments do no show on your credit record and therefore do not affect any other loans you may have.

 For all other inquiries or questions, please contact us here.